 Appointments at the Medicine Specialty Clinic

-If you have a kidney-related problem and you wish to schedule an appointment at the Medicine Specialty Clinic at University Physicians Medical Building, please call 573-882-8788 and select option 1.
+If you have a kidney-related problem and you wish to schedule an appointment at the Medicine Specialty Clinic, please call 573-882-8788 and select option 1.
 Schedulers are available to take your call between 8 a.m. and 5 p.m.
 Monday through Friday.